-In June 2016, the Supreme Court failed to reach a decisionon the DAPA and DACA programs, whose full implementation would have been a critical step to ensuring the health and safety of undocumented immigrant families.
+In June 2016, the Supreme Court failed to reach a decision on the DAPA and DACA programs, whose full implementation would have been a critical step toward real immigration reform by ensuring the health and safety of undocumented immigrant families.
 This non-decision left millions of Americans at risk of having their families torn apart through deportation, and solidified their barriers to care.
 In the meantime, immigrants who were able to take part in deferred action programs still lack comprehensive access to critical health insurance and coverage programs under current law.

 What’s the real solution for the multiple barriers to care that immigrant communities face?
 It’s a permanent policy that eliminates the fear of deportation, and which allows both equal opportunity to access health care and full legal presence in the U.S. on a path to legalization.